-DR. MUNEEB ALI (BSc 2003) Computer Scientist & Internet

-Computer Scientist & Internet Entrepreneur

-Muneeb is among a handful of Pakistani entrepreneurs who have not only made a mark on the world's biggest stages, but he is doing so with respect to one of the most exciting and impactful technologies.
-He is best known for the regulatory framework that resulted in the first SEC-qualified offering for a crypto asset.
+DR. MUNEEB ALI (BSc 2003) Computer Scientist & Internet Entrepreneur is best known for the regulatory framework that resulted in the first SEC-qualified offering for a crypto asset.
 Considering that blockchains and bitcoin are viewed as the most exciting technologies that will shape the internet and future economies, Ali makes Pakistan proud by being at the forefront of these developments.